Merculium/website/README.md

 ### Consulting & Creative Strategy Development
 - Marketing audits, branding, and digital communication
-- Graphic design, e-commerce management, and SEO
+- Graphic design, e-commerce management and SEO
 - Social media strategy, Meta platform setup, content audits

-### Ecological & Permaculture Research
+### Biology & Permaculture Research
 - Experimental research on plant response to environmental factors
 - Development of low-impact agricultural methods and technologies
 - Integration of permaculture principles with scientific processes

-### Sound & Vibrations Research
 - Research on the effects of sound and frequency on plants and humans
 - Design of sonic experiments in garden and lab environments
 - Organization of immersive, interdisciplinary events (festivals, workshops)
-- Exploration of vibrational therapy, plant intelligence, and eco-artistic practices
+- Exploration of vibrational therapy, plant intelligence and eco-artistic practices

 ---